Ironikus/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 2.0.8 =
+* Feature: The shortcode [eeb_protect_content] now supports a new attribute called do_shortcode="yes" which allows you to execute all shortcodes within the given content area
+* Tweak: Add new link for the Email Checker (Allows you to check if all of your emails are being encoded)
+* Tweak: Add new Foggy Email note
+* Tweak: Optimize layout and texts
+* Fix: The documentation link on the settings page was not working
+* Dev: The eeb/frontend/shortcode/eeb_protect_content filter now contains a new variable called $original_content (https://ironikus.com/docs/knowledge-base/filter-eeb-content-shortcode/)

 = 2.0.7 =
 * Feature: Underline emails that are converted to an image (Cutsomizable)